Atmosphere of Pluto

-The atmosphere of Pluto is the tenuous layer of gases surrounding Pluto.
-It consists mainly of nitrogen (N2), with minor amounts of methane (CH4) and carbon monoxide (CO), all of which are vaporized from their ices on Pluto's surface.
+The atmosphere of Pluto is the layer of gases that surround the dwarf planet Pluto.
+It consists mainly of nitrogen (N2), with minor amounts of methane (CH4) and carbon monoxide (CO), all of which are vaporized from surface ices on Pluto's surface.
 It contains layered haze, probably consisting of heavier compounds which form from these gases due to high-energy radiation.
-The atmosphere of Pluto is notable for its strong and not completely clear seasonal changes caused by peculiarities of the orbital and axial rotation of Pluto.
+The atmosphere of Pluto is notable for its strong and not completely understood seasonal changes caused by peculiarities of the orbital and axial rotation of Pluto.